Skip to content

 Before you switch: pull your historical data

-You won't import historical hours INTO Clox — there's no point, and it'd create accounting confusion.
+You won't import historical hours INTO Clox.
+There's no point, and it'd create accounting confusion.
 But you should export everything from your current system for your records.
 Workers' comp audits and DOL inquiries can ask for records up to 3–7 years back.

 Buddy Punch